data-mermaid/mermaid-ingest-docs/README.md

 ## API Client

 Insomnia is an API client used to make life easier when working with REST APIs and we'll be using this tool to help out with ingesting data into the MERMAID platform.
-This repository includes an Insomina workspace import file (`mermaid_ingest_workspace.json`), which loads API calls for ingesting different Sample Unit type records from CSV files into Insomina.
+This repository includes an Insomina workspace import file (`mermaid_ingest_workspace.json`), which loads API calls for ingesting different Sample Unit type records from CSV files.

-Can be downloaded from https://insomnia.rest/
+Insominia can be downloaded from https://insomnia.rest/

 ## Environments

 ### Sub Environments

+Environments have been created for

+`local`: [http://localhost:8888](http://localhost:8888): Used for software development testing `dev`: [https://dev.collect.datamermaid.org](https://dev.collect.datamermaid.org): Used for Quality Assurance testing of new features, bug fixes, etc.
+`prod`: [https://collect.datamermaid.org](https://collect.datamermaid.org): Live application that everyone uses.

-Environments have been created for `local`, `dev` and `prod` environments.
-The environment details needed to autenticate and make calls to the API have already been setup.
+Also, the details needed to authenticate and make calls to the MERMAID API have been setup.

 ## Ingests Available